Skip to main content

 Equipment And Render Platforms

-Lab equipment, instruments, and cloud rendering platforms that only know how to export over S3 can push straight into Files.com, no custom integration to write for each one.
+Lab equipment, instruments, and cloud rendering platforms often only know how to export over S3.
+They can push straight into Files.com, so you write no custom integration for each one.

 Same Permissions As Everything Else

-An S3 user key inherits that Files.com user’s exact permissions and folder access — people see only what they’re authorized to.
+An S3 user key inherits that Files.com user’s exact permissions and folder access, so people see only what they’re authorized to.
 The same logging, link sharing, and access control cover S3 traffic and every other protocol alike.
+You don’t maintain a second set of rules for S3.

 S3 Uploads Trigger The Platform